 This card also offers a ton of flexibility in its rewards program.
 You can either log into your account and make your travel purchases (airline tickets, car rentals, etc.) using your accumulated points or you can be reimbursed for previously made travel purchases by using the "Purchase Eraser" feature.
 Just log into your account, choose the "Purchase Eraser" feature and you can use your points against the amount you spent on your qualifying purchase and be reimbursed the cash value.
 The best part is you can erase all or even just part of a purchase – it's up to you.
 You can also transfer those miles to one of several popular travel loyalty programs.

 Additional features include free employee cards, quarterly and year-end summaries, downloadable purchase records, a mobile app to manage purchases, no foreign transaction fees and car rental insurance, purchase protection, roadside dispatch, lost luggage reimbursement and up to a $100 credit for one Global Entry or TSA Pre✓® application fee.

-A limited time up to 200,000 bonus miles welcome incentive is generous (earn it by spending $5,000 in the first three months to earn 50,000 miles and then spending $50,000 in the first six months for another 150,000 miles), and an unlimited two miles for every $1 spent on all purchases as well as five miles per $1 on hotel and car rentals purchases made through Capital One TravelSM keeps the rewards piling up.
+A welcome offer of 50,000 bonus miles after spending $4,500 in the first three months is generous, and an unlimited two miles for every $1 spent on all purchases as well as five miles per $1 on hotel and car rentals purchases made through Capital One TravelSM keeps the rewards piling up.